-As before, the procurement of renewable energy credits continues to be constrained by an annual procurement budget established through a rate impact cap.
-Specifically, "the total of renewable energy resources procured under the procurement plan for any single year . . . shall be reduced for all retail customers based on the amount necessary to limit the annual estimated average net increase due to the costs of these resources included in the amounts paid by eligible retail customers in connection with electric service to no more than the greater of 2.015% of the amount paid per kilowatthour by those customers during the year ending May 31, 2007 or the incremental amount per kilowatthour paid for these resources in 2011."83 The greater of these amounts-the 2007 amount per kilowatt-hour ("kWh"), as both amounts are known and, for each utility, it is greater84-then "shall be applied to the actual amount of kilowatthours of electricity delivered, or applicable portion of such amount [. . .] by the electric utility in the delivery year immediately prior to the procurement to all retail customers in its service territory."
-This produces an annual REC procurement budget for the "costs of those resources" in a given year.85
+As before, The procurement of renewable energy credits continues to be constrained is limited by an annual procurement budget established through a rate impact cap.
+Specifically, "the total of renewable energy resources procured under the procurement plan for any single year . . . shall be reduced for all retail customers based on the amount necessary to limit the annual estimated average net increase due to the costs of these resources included in the amounts paid by eligible retail customers in connection with electric service to no more than the greater of 2.015% of the amount paid per kilowatthour by those customers during the year ending May 31, 2007 or the incremental amount per kilowatthour paid for these resources in 2011."114 The greater of these amounts-the 2007 amount per kilowatthour ("kWh"), as both amounts are known and, for each utility, it is greater115-then "shall be applied to the actual amount of kilowatthours of electricity delivered, or applicable portion of such amount [. . .] by the electric utility in the delivery year immediately prior to the procurement to all retail customers in its service territory."
+This produces an annual REC procurement budget for the "costs of those resources" in a given year.116

 For a limited period, P.A.
 99-0906's changes to Section 16-108(k) of the PUA also allow for budget amounts to be rolled over to future years.
-Those changes provide that rather than conducting annual reconciliations of collections and costs, the Commission "shall instead conduct a single review, reconciliation, and true-up associated with renewable energy resources' collections and costs for the 4-year period beginning June 1, 2017 and ending May 31, 2021, provided that the review, reconciliation, and true-up shall not be initiated until after August 31, 2021."86 Over that four-year period prior to the eventual reconciliation, "the utility shall be permitted to collect and retain funds under this subsection (k) and to purchase renewable energy resources under an approved long-term renewable resources procurement plan using those funds regardless of the delivery year in which the funds were collected during the 4-year period."
+Those changes provide that Through the budgets established under the rate impact cap and the associated tariffs for the collection of funds, the applicable electric utility "shall be entitled to recover all of its costs associated with the procurement of renewable energy credits" under the Plan, including "associated reasonable expenses for implementing the procurement programs, including, but not limited to, the costs of administering and evaluating the Adjustable Block program."117 As a result, annual procurement budgets based only on REC costs would be inaccurate, and some estimate of associated administrative expenses must be included and taken into account.
+For a limited period, Section 16-108(k) of the PUA allows for a given delivery year's unspent budget amounts to be "rolled over" to be available for later delivery years' expenditures.
+Specifically, rather than conducting annual reconciliations of collections and costs, the Commission "shall instead conduct a single review, reconciliation, and true-up associated with renewable energy resources' collections and costs for the 4-year period beginning June 1, 2017 and ending May 31, 2021, provided that the review, reconciliation, and true-up shall not be initiated until after August 31, 2021."118 Over that four-year period prior to the eventual reconciliation, "the utility shall be permitted to collect and retain funds under this subsection (k) and to purchase renewable energy resources under an approved long-term renewable resources procurement plan using those funds regardless of the delivery year in which the funds were collected during the 4-year period."